Rob0h/food-start/_PRESS-RELEASE.md

 ## Heading ##
-  > Name the product in a way the reader (i.e. your target customers) will understand.
+  > Name the product in a way the reader (i.e. your target customers) will understand. foodStart

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  People who don't know how to cook

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Allows you to search for new recipes and recipes based on available ingredients

 ## Problem ##
   > Describe the problem your product solves.
+  Gives recipe ideas for people who are bad at cooking

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  Input ingredients into your fridge and the app will make a query to food2fork for recipes Recipes can be saved for later use

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "Make food fast"

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  EZ

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "#blessed"

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+  > Wrap it up and give pointers where the reader should go next. outside